MrYsLab/python_banyan/docs/example8.md

 command_string,spawn,topic,append_bp_address,auto_restart,wait

 ```
 **command_string** - this field is the command-line command used to execute the component.
-For this example,
-the launcher will start the *monitor* and the *server and client* that were installed as executable modules,
+For this example, the launcher will start the monitor, the server, and client installed as executable modules,
 as [described earlier](../example7).

 Note that the launcher will execute any command string we enter, so for example,